aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-data-operations/remove-layers-from-file-gdb-dataset/_index.md

 Console.WriteLine(dataset.LayersCount); // 1
 ```
 ## Conclusion
 Congratulations!
 You've successfully learned how to manipulate layers in a File GDB dataset using Aspose.GIS for .NET.
-This tutorial is just the tip of the iceberg; explore the [official documentation](https://reference.aspose.com/gis/net/) for more advanced features and functionalities.
+This tutorial is just the tip of the iceberg; explore the [documentation](https://reference.aspose.com/gis/net/) for more advanced features and functionalities.
 ## FAQs
 ### Can I use Aspose.GIS for .NET with other GIS tools?
 Yes, Aspose.GIS supports interoperability with various GIS formats, allowing seamless integration with other tools.